SamuelPrigent/FIFO/README.md

 ### If You Want To Add New Types Of Actions

-- Everything in the project (front, back, and back tests) is design to scale :
+- Everything in the project (front, back, and tests) is design to scale :
-- In backend/.env file: edit `CreditList` and restart the server.
+- Edit `allType` in both backend/src/constants and frontend/src/constants
-- In frontend/src/App.tsx: edit `allType` and refresh the page.
+- Refresh the page (and server will auto restart with nodemon).

 ## Configuration of Local Database